abendigo/abendigo.github.io/_posts/2019-02-09-pwa-play-store.markdown

 I greped the source files, and made a change in `app/build.gradle`.
 I changed `org.chromium` to `blog.frustrated`, and tried again.

-Quick side note, I recently registered the domain name [frustrated.blog][frustraded.blog].
+Quick side note, I recently registered the domain name [frustrated.blog][frustrated.blog].
 I hope to move this all there soon!

 I rebuilt the bundle, uploaded it, and it was accepted!
 I updated the release notes, and was able to save.